wearetriple/web-defaults/data.md

 > More examples can be added/suggested by developers.

 ### When to use a connector?
-It is not obligatory to use a connector in your application but it can be helpful for example:
+It is not obligatory to use a connector in your application, but it can be helpful in the following cases:
-1. <b>Combining multiple states</b>: You need to combine server and application state into component props.
-For example you have a collection of books, but the selection state is only locally available.
+1. **Combining multiple states**: You need to combine server and application state into component props.
+For example, you have a collection of books, but the selection state is only locally available.

-2. <b>Reusability</b>: You want to use a certain component with a piece of application state in multiple locations of your app.
-For example the totalprice of your shopping cart.
+2. **Reusability**: You want to use a certain component with a piece of application state in multiple locations of your app.
+For example, the total price of your shopping cart.

-3. <b>Direct coupling</b>: Have your data close to the component.
-Within React you will benefit from this: prevent unnecessary rerenders of components that do not use a specific slice of server/application state.
+3. **Direct coupling**: Have your data close to the component.
+Within React, you will benefit from this: prevent unnecessary rerenders of components that do not use a specific slice of server/application state.

 ### When to use a transformer?
-Transformers can be used to transform API data in your application if the data received from the API is in a raw or unstructured format, and needs to be processed and transformed into a format that can be easily consumed by your application, for example:
+Transformers can be used to transform API data in your application if the data received from the API is in a raw or unstructured format and needs to be processed and transformed into a format that can be easily consumed by your application.
+Examples include:

-1. <b>Data Cleaning</b>: If the data received from the API is in a messy or unstructured format.
+1. **Data Cleaning**: If the data received from the API is in a messy or unstructured format.

-2. <b>Data Normalization</b>: If the API data is in different formats, transformers can be used to normalize the data into a consistent format that can be easily processed by your application.
+2. **Data Normalization**: If the API data is in different formats, transformers can be used to normalize the data into a consistent format that can be easily processed by your application.

-3. <b>Data Augmentation</b>: If the API data is limited, transformers can be used to augment the data by generating new data based on the existing data.
+3. **Data Augmentation**: If the API data is limited, transformers can be used to augment the data by generating new data based on the existing data.

-4. <b>Data Integration</b>: If the API data needs to be combined with other data sources, transformers can be used to integrate the data by mapping it to a common schema or ontology.
+4. **Data Integration**: If the API data needs to be combined with other data sources, transformers can be used to integrate the data by mapping it to a common schema or ontology.

 Downsides to using transformers:
-1. <b>Impact on performance</b>: Need more computation power.
+1. **Impact on performance**: It may require more computation power.

-2. <b>Extra complexity</b>: Data from the API is not the same as used in the application.
+2. **Extra complexity**: Data from the API is not the same as used in the application.

-3. <b>Taking responsibility</b>: The backend should deliver clean and structured data.
-Please discuss with backend first before adding transformers.
-Frontend is not supposed to take ownership in the backend data.
+3. **Taking responsibility**: The backend should deliver clean and structured data.
+Please discuss with the backend first before adding transformers.
+The frontend is not supposed to take ownership of the backend data.